-Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination against qualified individuals with disabilities.
-Academic Resources and Services is responsible for coordinating disability support services for students, with other College departments assisting in the provision of accommodations for students.
+Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibits discrimination against qualified individuals with disabilities.
+Academic Resources and Services (ARS) is responsible for coordinating disability support services for students, with other College departments assisting in the provision of accommodations for students.

-If a student wishes to formalize disability support services, the student must self-identify needs for accommodations in advance with Academic Resources and Services.
+If a student wishes to formalize disability support services, the student must self-identify needs for accommodations, with the Department of Academic Resources and Services.

 While a student may register for disability support services and request accommodations after the school year has started, accommodations may not be immediately available because the support services staff will need to receive and review documentation.
 A student may request accommodations at any point in a semester; however, accommodations cannot be applied retroactively.

-The College does not provide services of a personal nature (such as attendants, care takers, homework assistance or tutors), typing services or prescriptive aids such as eyeglasses or hearing aids, nor does it provide diagnostic evaluations of disabilities.
+The College does not provide services of a personal nature (such as attendants, caretakers, homework assistance), typing services, or prescriptive aids such as eyeglasses or hearing aids, nor does it provide diagnostic evaluations of disabilities.

 Unreasonable accommodations would include those that impose an undue economic or administrative burden on the College or would fundamentally alter the academic program or lower the standards of the College (e.g., waiver of essential course requirements, attendance, etc.).

-In order to establish eligibility for accommodations the student must provide documentation which identifies that the condition substantially limits performance in one or more major life activities.
+In order to establish eligibility for accommodations, the student must provide documentation identifying that the condition substantially limits performance in one or more major life activities.

 The student with a disability is the best source of information regarding necessary accommodations.
-In postsecondary settings, it is the student’s responsibility to request disability related accommodations.
-In most circumstances, the College will not accept documentation that purports to state that a parent or family member is the student’s treating health care professional or an expert retained to assess the student’s disability.
-In the event that a parent or family member is serving in such capacity consistent with the ethical guidelines of mental or medical health care professionals the documentation should state as such.
-Appropriate documentation must be provided by the treating health care professional on letterhead and should address the following guidelines:
+In postsecondary settings, it is the student’s responsibility to request disability-related accommodations.
+In most circumstances, the College will not accept documentation that purports to state that a parent or family member is the student’s treating healthcare professional or an expert retained to assess the student’s disability.
+In the event that a parent or family member is serving in such capacity consistent with the ethical guidelines of mental or medical healthcare professionals, the documentation should state such.
+Appropriate documentation must be provided by the treating healthcare professional on letterhead and should address the following guidelines: